-Frankfurt boasts with one of the oldest Christmas markets Germany’s, but a careful look beyond the city limits reveals a range of enchanting alternatives.
+Frankfurt boasts one of the oldest Christmas markets in Germany, but a careful look beyond the city limits reveals a range of enchanting alternatives.
 The markets in this part of Germany lure visitors with historical settings, traditional foods and drinks, and handmade gifts for a festive start of the Christmas holiday season.
 Most of the markets listed below are within an hour drive from Frankfurt.

 Frankfurt Christmas Market (November 25–December 22, 2019)

 The Frankfurt Christmas Market, or Frankfurter Weihnachtsmarkt in German, is one of the largest in Germany.
 Being a large financial centre, the city attracts countless travellers, so Frankfurter Weihnachtsmarkt is among the most visited in the country.
 Held at the Römerberg, St Paul's Square, Hauptwache, Mainkai (Main Quay), and Friedrich-Stoltze-Square, it features a giant Christmas tree and dozens of stalls with delicious foods and drinks.
 From late November to Christmas eve a lavishly decorated large area in central Frankfurt is the prime meeting and entertainment destination in Frankfurt.
 The market that dates back to 1393 is one of the oldest in Germany.
 In 1498 it witnessed a historic Royal Christmas Wedding.